Shafin-Thiyam/FTPing/README.md

 # FTPing
-Extract file from ftp location
+Extract file from ftp location this is a python project and update going on...